jbcodeforce/openshift-studies/docs/index.md

 # OpenShift Studies

-OpenShift Container Platform is to develop, deploy, and run containerized applications, it is based on docker and kubernetes with added features like:
+OpenShift Container Platform is about developing, deploying, and running containerized applications.
+It is based on docker and kubernetes with added features like:

-* routes: represents the way external clients are able to access applications running in OpenShift
+* Routes: represents the way external clients are able to access applications running in OpenShift
-* deployment configs
+* Deployment config
 * CLI, [REST API](https://docs.openshift.org/latest/rest_api/index.html) for administration or Web Console, and [Eclipse plugin](https://tools.jboss.org/features/openshift.html).
-* built to be multi tenants.
+* Built to be multi tenants.
 You can also grant other users access to any of your projects.
 * Use the concept of project to allow for controlled accesses and quotas for developers.
 Projets are mapped to k8s namespaces.
 * [Source-to-image (S2I)](https://docs.openshift.org/latest/creating_images/s2i.html) is a tool for building reproductible Docker images.
 S2I supports incremental builds which re-use previously downloaded dependencies, and previously built artifacts.
 OpenShift is S2I-enabled and can use S2I as one of its build mechanisms.
 * OpenShift for production comes in several variants: